YunoRock/yunoconfig/README.md

     -- radvd is a program to autoconfigure IPv6 in the LAN service radvd, {
-        -- information here cannot be deduced from elsewhere un the configuration
+        -- information here cannot be deduced from elsewhere in the configuration
         iface: "vio0"
         network: "2001:db8:0:1::/64"
     }